 The ancient Greeks interpreted Helios as a gigantic eye with a halo, watching everything his light could touch.

 Morning after morning Eos journeyed up to Mount Olympus, to announce the glorious arrival of her brother.
 Soon Helios approached the mountain in his winged golden chariot drawn by four fiery horses, and the two siblings set out on their daily journey through the heavens.
 During their journey from the land of twilight to the land of heaven, Eos gradually transformed into Hemera (day) and later into Hespera (evening).
 Upon his arrival, Helios hid in his golden chalice and night fell upon the earth... this was the moment when his wife Selene, the goddess of the moon, set out on her own nocturnal journey.

-Another wife of Helios was the Nymph Rhode (meaning "rose" in the Greek language).
-Rhodes gave her name to the famous Greek island of Rhodes and Helios was the islandís patron deity.
+Another consort of Helios was Nymph Rhode (which means "rose" in Greek).
+Rhodes gave her name to the famous Greek island of Rhodes and Helios was the patron deity of the island.

 The Rhodians greatly revered Helios and held annual festivals in his honor.
 One of the island's main attractions, the Colossus of Rhodes, was built in Helios' honor and was one of the Seven Wonders of the Ancient World.
 The Colossus of Rhodes was a bronze, triumphal statue, about 32 meters high, built by the famous Chares of Lindos.